Wolfvie1641/Femboy-Helper/README.md

 4. Click "Add Bot" to create your bot
 5. Under "Token", click "Copy" to get your bot token (keep this secret!)

-### 2. Get Your Discord User ID
+### 2. Get Your Bot Client ID and User ID
 1. In Discord, go to User Settings → Advanced
 2. Enable "Developer Mode"
-3. Right-click your username in any server and select "Copy User ID"
+3. Right-click your username in any server and select "Copy User ID" (this is your OWNER_ID)
+4. In the Developer Portal, go to your bot's "General Information" section
+5. Copy the "Application ID" (this is your CLIENT_ID)

 ### 3. Invite the Bot to Your Server
 1. In the Developer Portal, go to "OAuth2" → "URL Generator"